openstack-infra/nodepool/doc/source/configuration.rst

 of availability zones being used.
 If you need more control of the distribution you can use multiple logical providers each providing a different list of availabiltiy zones.

+The `meta` section is optional.
+It is a dict of arbitrary key/value metadata to store for this server using the nova metadata service.
+A maximum of five entries is allowed, and both keys and values must be 255 characters or less.

 targets
 -------